 Connecting pedagogy and community

-Visitors are welcome to join us—all of CCA’s public events and exhibitions are free and open to all.
-The galleries host exhibition openings, book signings, town hall–style discussions, lectures, and more.
+CCA’s galleries support an incredible range of events and exhibitions that highlight work by students, faculty, staff, and visiting artists.
+They serve as a living laboratory where students can expand their practice and bring ideas to life.
+We host exhibition openings, book signings, town hall–style discussions, lectures, and more.
 Come experience art, design, architecture, and writing happening at CCA; engage in contemporary art discussions; and witness the dynamic work of influential visiting artists, including Wattis Institute’s Capp Street Project artist in residence.

 Oriented toward the academic community